 - Don't believe everything you read.
 If that guy or girl sounds too good to be real, he/she probably isn't.
 It may merely be someone trying to make them self more appealing, or you may have come in contact with a predator.

-- If you decide you want to meet someone you’ve met online begin by talking to them
+- If you decide you want to meet someone you’ve met online begin by talking to them on the phone.

 Never meet someone you don't know without taking a friend and meet in a public place.